 An ALS communication device and ALS assistive technology can help ease the burden of this devastating disease.
 ASI is a leader in ALS assistive technology and our proprietary autonoME is covered by the VA.
 The autonoME is more than just an ALS communication device.
 It is an integrated environmental control unit (ECU) and speech generating device with full augmentative and alternative communication (AAC) features.
 The autonoME has been transforming the lives of veteran’s with amyotrophic lateral sclerosis, spinal cord injuries and other service connected illnesses/injuries for nearly a decade.

-Although there is not a cure yet, we can provide a better quality of life until one is found.
+Although there is not a cure yet, we can provide a better independence until one is found.

 Veterans diagnosed with amyotrophic lateral sclerosis can talk with their local VA representative about acquiring an autonoME.